panoptesDev/Safecoin/docs/src/cli/deploy-a-program.md

-Note that program accounts are required to be [rent-exempt](developing/programming-model/accounts.md#rent-exemption), and the `max-len` is fixed after initial deployment, so any SOL in the program accounts is locked up permanently.
+Note that program accounts are required to be [rent-exempt](developing/programming-model/accounts.md#rent-exemption), and the `max-len` is fixed after initial deployment, so any SAFE in the program accounts is locked up permanently.

 ### Resuming a failed deploy